Penguin Films

-Penguin Films is a South African film and television production company based in Cape Town.
+Penguin Films is a South African film and television production company based in Cape Town, South Africa.
 It is noted for its work in feature films, long-form drama and comedy and educational programming.

 Established in 1982, it has achieved both local and international acclaim, with multiple award-winning productions across film festivals, television award ceremonies and children’s programming.

 History

 Founded in 1982 by Roberta Durrant, Penguin Films first gained prominence with its groundbreaking democracy-education series Khululeka ("Be Free"), commissioned by the Matla Trust and broadcast between 1994 and 2009.
 The series was designed to inform South Africa’s first-time voters on democratic principles following the end of apartheid.

 In collaboration with the Wits University's Centre for Applied Legal Studies, Penguin Films produced Future Imperfect (1993–2000), a talk show hosted by Professor Dennis Davis profiling South African leaders in exile.

 Over the ensuing decades, Penguin Films expanded into feature-film production and long-form television, forging partnerships with local broadcasters such as M-Net, kykNET, South African Broadcasting Corporation and international networks including Disney Channel and Showmax.